clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - No rule that says your JSX has to be part of the `return` statement.
-- We can assign chunks of JSX to a variable, anywhere within oru compoennt definition.
+- We can assign chunks of JSX to a variable, anywhere within oru component definition.

 - This JSX compiles to: